Can You Drink On Ibuprofen?

 Can You Mix Alcohol and Ibuprofen?

 Ibuprofen is a common pain reliever available over the counter and is often used to treat headaches, menstrual cramps, and other mild to moderate pain.
-Alcohol is a legal and widely consumed substance often enjoyed in social settings.
+Alcohol is a lawful and widely purchased substance often enjoyed in social settings.
 While both substances are generally safe when used separately and as directed, mixing Ibuprofen and alcohol can have potentially dangerous consequences.

 Ibuprofen and Alcohol Interactions Dangers